 Cons: The Chicco’s canopy is not as large as other strollers and, therefore, doesn’t provide as much coverage against the wind.
 The reclining backrest is 3D Airmesh, which is ideal for ventilation in warm months but doesn’t block out cold air.

 2. BOB Revolution PRO Jogging Stroller

-The leader in jogging strollers, the BOB Revolution PRO Jogging Stroller is not only great for running marathons with your little one, but it’s also an excellent option for a cold-weather stroller.
+The leader in jogging strollers, the BOB Revolution PRO Jogging Stroller is not only great for running marathons with your little one, but it’s also an excellent option for a all-weather stroller.
 The oversized air-filled tires are matched with a mountain bike suspension system for a ride that can handle going off-trail and into the snow while still providing a smooth ride.
 The Bob features several conveniences for parents, including an adjustable handle and a hand brake.
 The one-hand near-flat recline allows kids to snooze in their stroller and stay comfortable thanks to a padded seat and extra-large UPF 50+ canopy that blocks out the sun, wind, snow and rain.
 The canopy also provides superior coverage when a compatible infant car seat is attached.
 A large storage section underneath the stroller can hold extra blankets and snacks.

 Pros: The Bob has a max weight of 75 pounds, which is significantly higher than almost all competitors.
 It can also be used starting at birth (users must purchase car seat adapters for compatible infant car seats).

 Cons: The Bob comes with a big price tag.
 Customers will periodically need to refill the tires.
 The Bob weights 30.5 pounds, making it cumbersome to put away but heavy enough to handle windy conditions.
 The Bob doesn’t have a peekaboo window on the canopy and parents have to stand in front of the stroller or pull the canopy back to check on their child.